District English Learner Plan

 Students with Interrupted or Intermittent Formal Education (SIFE):

-SIFE students, also known as SLIFE (Students with Limited or Interrupted Formal Education), are older students who have missed three or more years of school in their home country; they are screened and classified as are all other potential English Learners.
+SIFE students, also known as SLIFE (Students with Limited or Interrupted Formal Education), are students who have missed three or more years of school in their home country; they are screened and classified as are all other potential English Learners.
 However, their service model differs if they qualify for ESL services.
 An ESL teacher who specializes in the instruction of SIFE students instructs them not only in the acquisition of English as a second language, but also in the use of technology, adjusting to a new culture, and the basics of content they may have missed, such as math or science.

 Staffing:

-Direct instruction in ESL is provided by 13 licensed teachers with TESOL endorsements per state guidelines.
-16 ESL tutors and instructional assistants also support student learning in all grades.
+Direct instruction in ESL is provided by 14 licensed teachers with TESOL endorsements per state guidelines.
+17 ESL tutors and instructional assistants also support student learning in all grades.

 Sheltered instruction is provided by teachers trained in the Sheltered Instruction Observation Protocol (SIOP) method.